Living in Dundee

 Is Dundee a good place to live?

-What schools are in Dundee?
+What are the schools in Dundee like?

-What is the transport like in Dundee?
+What is the average house price in Dundee?

 Where does this data come from?